NytroRST/NetRipper/README.md

 # PowerShell module

 @HarmJ0y Added Invoke-NetRipper.ps1 PowerShell implementation of NetRipper.exe

 Please note that the PowerShell module is not up to date.

 # Plugins

 1. PlainText - Allows to capture only plain-text data
 2. DataLimit - Save only first bytes of requests and responses
-3. Stringinder - Find specific string in network traffic
+3. StringFinder - Find specific string in network traffic

-Any suggestion is appreciated!
+# More details

+You can find the changelog in the "Changelog.md" file and compilation instructions in the "Compilation.md" file.

+NetRipper uses Reflective DLL Injection (https://github.com/stephenfewer/ReflectiveDLLInjection) from Stephen Fewer and minhook library (https://github.com/TsudaKageyu/minhook) from Tsuda Kageyu.

 # Author

-Ionut Popescu
+Ionut Popescu (@NytroRST)